Successful Implementation of Patient Assessment and Proper Billing

 Contact Information:

-An NABP e-Profile ID must be provided to receive CPE credit, if you need help credentialing please contact the OSU College of Pharmacy.
+An NABP e-Profile ID and NPI number must be provided to register.
+If you need help credentialing please contact the OSU College of Pharmacy.